 - If an immediate family member dies you can take up to 5 working days off unpaid.

 - If your child is very ill you can take up to 37 weeks of unpaid leave to look after them.

-- You can take up to 8 weeks of unpaid leave to care for a very sick family member who may die.
+- You can take up to 28 weeks of unpaid leave to care for a very sick family member who is in danger of dying.

 People who are on sick leave, maternity leave, parental leave or compassionate leave (to care for a very sick family member) may be eligible for Employment Insurance payments.

 There are also other rules.
 Notice must be given before some types of leaves can be taken.
+You must have worked for your employer for a certain number of weeks.
 There are also rules about who is considered a family member.